-This time of year, most people want to bake handmade chocolate treats.
+This time of year, most people want to bake homemade chocolate recipes.
 However, come January 1st people feel remorse, resolving to lose weight and become healthy.
 The cycle repeats every year.

 Chocolate can be VERY healthy.
 Keep in mind, anything can be eaten in excess.
-The following recipes should be still should be eaten with common sense.
+The following recipes should still be eaten with common sense.

-Make sure to eat a healthy diet full of vegetables and protein.
-One recipe I include IS rich in protein too.
+Make sure to also eat a healthy diet full of vegetables and protein.

 The following recipes are free of artificial and heavily-processed ingredients.
-They are full of antioxidant goodness.
+They are also full of antioxidant goodness.

 1. Whiskey Chocolate Cake Bites